EU-Platformrichtlijn: moeten de werkplatforms zich zorgen maken?

 In dit artikel (Engelstalig) bespreken we hoe de voorgestelde EU-platformrichtlijn en hun manier van werken zal beïnvloeden – en wat deze bedrijven kunnen doen om aan de regels te blijven voldoen.

-Het originele artikel EU Labour Platform Directive: Should Platform Operators Be Concerned? is te lezen op de website van CXC.
+Het originele artikel Understanding the EU’s Proposed Directive on Platform Workers is te lezen op de website van CXC.

 What does the Platform Work Package include?